 wildlife refuge in the Refuge System.
 To meet this requirement, the U.S. Fish and Wildlife Service

-Refuge, with completion scheduled for 2014.
-A draft plan and accompanying environmental document (as required by the
+Refuge.
+A draft CCP and accompanying Environmental Assessment (as required by the

 This 15-year plan will provide long-range guidance and